 For any stamp or cover, please only use a scanner.

 Only use a camera for 3D objects that cannot be scanned on a flatbed scanner.

 The most important rule when scanning for publication purposes is to set your scanner for at least 300dpi scans.
 If details of a stamp are being provided then 600dpi, or higher, is required.

 Many scanners (particularly the 'all-in-one' types) default to either 72, 100 or 200dpi.
 This quality is not sufficient for printing purposes!

 Your scanner will likely refer to the quality of images as resolution.
 Unfortunately, each scanner uses different software so I cannot give specific guidelines on where to find this setting for your scanner ... but, it may be in a menu option such as "Settings" or "Properties".

-Please place your scans/covers directly on the surface of the scanner.
+Please place your stamps/covers directly on the surface of the scanner.
 That is, please remove any items from their mounts before scanning.

 Take a look at the following image.
 The stamp on the left was kept in a two-row black stock card that also had clear plastic covering the entire card.

 Notice that the overall 'brightness' of the image on the left is darker (grey-ish) because of the mount covering.
 Also notice (on the stamp on the left) the horizontal "line" at about the mid-point of the stamp ... this is due to the stamp being placed into a row of the stock card where the row mount only covers bottom half of the stamp.

 The result of keeping the stamp in the mount is an image that is of poorer quality and shows a "line" across the scan which is not a part of the stamp.
 Very insightly